RPI-ITWS/ITWS-4500-S25-foderj/lab1/README.md

 	test with postman, they will test all of my endpoints so make sure they work test on server
 	validate pages
+	commennt
+	Include the fact that documentation is in the API in creativity

+	edit pagenation checker url to work live

+Creativity:
+	documentation is on the api page
+	as field updates it shows you what the javascript fetch call you are making would look like